-Matt Grossmann serves as the Director of the Institute for Public Policy and Social Research (IPPSR.)
-A nationally known political scientist, he also holds a position as Associate Professor of Political Science at Michigan State University.
+Matt Grossmann is Director of the Institute for Public Policy and Social Research (IPPSR) and Professor of Political Science at Michigan State University.

-He is the author of Artists of the Possible: Governing Networks and American Policy Change Since 1945, published by Oxford University Press in 2014 and The Not-So-Special Interests: Interest Groups, Public Representation, and American Governance, published by Stanford University Press in 2012.
-He is author of numerous journal articles on such topics as policy change, political party networks, the legislative process and public opinion.
-His research appears in the Journal of Politics, Policy Studies Journal, Perspectives on Politics, American Politics Research and other outlets.
-He is also co-author of Campaigns & Elections, a textbook available through W. W. Norton, and editor of the volume New Directions in Interest Group Politics, from Routledge.
-He also writes for blogs and popular media.
+His previous books include Artists of the Possible: Governing Networks and American Policy Change Since 1945, published by Oxford University Press in 2014 and The Not-So-Special Interests: Interest Groups, Public Representation and American Governance, published by Stanford University Press in 2012.
+He is co-author of Campaigns & Elections, the leading elections textbook from W.W.
+Norton.

+Grossmann has authored numerous journal articles on such topics as policy change, political party networks, the legislative process and public opinion.
+His research appears in the Journal of Politics, Policy Studies Journal, Perspectives on Politics, American Politics Research and fifteen other outlets.

 Douglas B. Roberts, Ph.D., Director Emeritus